-The AD7868 has two on-chip temperature compensated buried Zener references which are factory trimmed to 3 V \pm 10 mV.
-One reference provides the appropriate biasing for the ADC, while the other is available as a reference of the DAC.
-Both reference outputs are available (labeled RO DAC and RO ADC) and are capable of providing up to 500 μ A to an external load.
+The AD7869 has two on-chip temperature compensated buried Zener references that are factory trimmed to 3 V $\pm 10$ mV.
+One reference provides the appropriate biasing for the ADC, while the other is available as a reference for the DAC.
+Both reference outputs are available (labelled RO DAC and RO ADC) and are capable of providing up to 500 $\mu A$ to an external load.

-The DAC input reference (RI DAC) can be stored externally or connected to any of the two on-chip references.
+The DAC input reference (RI DAC) can be sourced externally or connected to any of the two on-chip references.
 Applications requiring good full-scale error matching between the DAC and the ADC should use the ADC reference as shown in Figure 4.

 The maximum recommended capacitance on either of the reference output pins for normal operation is 50 pF.
-If either of the reference outputs is required to drive a capacitive load greater than 50 pF, then a 200 Ω resistor must be placed in series with the capacitive load.
-The addition of decoupling capacitors, $10~\mu F$ in parallel with 0.1 μF , as shown in Figure 2, improves noise performance.
+If either of the reference outputs is required to drive a capacitive load greater than 50 pF, then a 200 $\Omega$ resistor must be placed in series with the capacitive load.
+The addition of decoupling capacitors, $10~\mu F$ in parallel with 0.1 $\mu F$ as shown in Figure 2, improves noise performance.
 The improvement in noise performance can be seen from the graph in Figure 3.
-Note, this applies for the DAC output only; reference decoupling components do not affect ADC performance.
-So, a typical application will have just the DAC reference source decoupled with the other one open circuited.
+Note: this applies for the DAC output only; reference decoupling components do not affect ADC performance.
+Consequently, a typical application will have just the DAC reference decoupled with the other one open circuited.

 Figure 2.
-Reference Decoupling Circuitry
+Reference Decoupling Components